Diamond Rio: 2002–2007: Completely, Can't You Tell, and Greatest Hits II

 In 2002, Diamond Rio released its seventh studio album, Completely.
 The band originally conceived it as a double album, featuring traditional country on one disc and more pop-oriented country on the other, but according to Prout, this concept did not fully materialize because "country music has blinders on as far as what's acceptable – and what isn't", although Olander and Williams noted that the idea allowed them "more leeway in choosing songs".
 In addition to earning a gold certification, it produced two consecutive No. 1 singles in "Beautiful Mess" and "I Believe", the latter being the band's last single to top Hot Country Songs.
 Third single "Wrinkles" made Top 20, while the last single, "We All Fall Down" (also written by Steven Dale Jones), failed to reach top 40.
 Two of the album's tracks were previously recorded by other artists: "Make Sure You've Got It All", written by Bill Anderson and Steve Wariner, was originally recorded on Collin Raye's 1998 album The Walls Came Down, and "If You'd Like Some Lovin'" by its co-writer, David Ball, on his 1996 album Starlite Lounge.

 Rick Cohoon of Allmusic praised the album for its musical variety, saying, "With artists as well anchored in the business as Diamond Rio, the musical quality is a given.
 The real challenge is outdoing yourself and coming up with fresh concepts.
 The selections on this album seem to be the fruition of that search for musical renewal".
 He cited "Beautiful Mess" and "I Believe" as standout tracks.
 Ray Waddell of Billboard also thought that the singles were among the best tracks on the album, while highlighting the instrumental track "Rural Philharmonic" (which Olander had originally intended to record for a solo album) as an example of the band's strong musicianship.
 Chrissie Dickinson of the Chicago Tribune was less favorable, commending the "masterful musicianship" and Roe's "light vocal timbre", while criticizing the song selections as "mostly a paint-by-numbers trip around the musical block, from the predictable power balladry of 'I Believe' to the saccharine sentiments of 'We All Fall Down.'"

-A seventh album, tentatively titled Can't You Tell, was recorded in 2003, but it was cancelled after its first two singles – the title track and "One Believer" – both failed to make Top 40 upon their releases in late 2004 and early 2005 respectively.
-Diamond Rio's second Greatest Hits package, Greatest Hits II, was released in 2006.
+An eighth studio album, tentatively titled Can't You Tell, was recorded in 2003, but it was cancelled after its first two singles – the title track and "One Believer" – both failed to make Top 40 upon their releases in late 2004 and early 2005 respectively.
+Diamond Rio's second Greatest Hits package, Greatest Hits II, was released instead in 2006.
 Like their first Greatest Hits album, this compilation included several new songs as well as the band's greatest hits; one of these new songs, "God Only Cries", was released as a single, peaking at No. 30.
 Shortly after the album's release, Diamond Rio parted ways with Arista Nashville.